 ‘Cherish the doctrine, live united, radiate love.’
-Dhardo Rimpoche
+Dhardo Rinpoche

 This is Karma (far-right).
 She is 15 years old and her dream is to become a doctor.
 4 years ago, Karma’s mother, who is of Bhutanese descent, moved from Nepal to Kalimpong in search of work and a better future for Karma.
 Thankfully she was referred to a Karuna funded school, known as the Indo-Tibetan Buddhist Cultural Institute (ITBCI) School.
 Since attending, Karma has flourished and her future looks bright.